Pay Transparency Laws in UK [Updated 2025]

 The UK's approach to pay transparency has primarily focused on gender pay gap reporting.

-Since 2017, organizations with 250 or more employees have been required to publish annual reports on their gender pay gap.
+The UK Equality Act, 2010 requires organizations with 250 or more employees have been required to publish annual reports on their gender pay gap by the 4th of April.
+The deadline to publish this report for public authorities is 30th of March.
 This measure aims to shed light on pay disparities between men and women within companies, encouraging employers to address any unjustified gaps.

 Comparison with EU Pay Transparency Directive